-Pat at the Raptor Trust releasing a red tailed hawk back into the environment.
+Pat, at the Raptor Trust in New Jersey, releasing a rehabilitated red tailed hawk back into the environment.

 Pat developed a spiritual attachment to the natural world growing up in southern Indiana.
 Her work is rooted in direct observation and a felt sense of nature.
 She transformed her suburban yard into a native habitat to benefit the migratory birds as well as the local environment.
 Much of her inspiration comes from her own back yard.